gopinathsjsu/team-project-incognito/Documentation/Ravindar_Journal.md

 ### 2. What am I planning to work on next?

-Giving the demo presentation for the final. and preparing test cases for the demo.
+Giving the demo presentation for the final and preparing test cases for the demo.

 ### 3. What tasks blockers did I have?